Kevin Corbin

-Kevin Corbin is a Republican member of the North Carolina Senate, having represented the 50th district since 2021.
-Corbin previously served 2 terms in the North Carolina House of Representatives, representing the 120th district from 2017 to 2021.
+Harold Kevin Corbin (born 1960/1961 in Macon County, North Carolina) is a Republican member of the North Carolina Senate, having represented the 50th district since 2021.
+Corbin previously served two terms in the North Carolina House of Representatives, representing the 120th district from 2017 to 2021.
 An insurance executive from Franklin, North Carolina, he also served as a member of the Macon County board of commissioners from 2011 to 2016 and served 20 years on the Macon County School Board.

 Political positions

 Corbin supports Medicaid expansion, one of the first Republicans in the North Carolina General Assembly to do so.
 During the 2021-2022 session, Corbin and Sen. Jim Burgin announced they were working on a bill to expand coverage to 12 months for new mothers.
 The bill was referred to Appropriations where it was approved and signed by the Governor.